JRShephard/Songs-of-the-Early-to-Mid-Nineteenth-Century/pages/about.md

 {% include feature/jumbotron.html objectid="sb_0025" %}

-{% include feature/nav-menu.html sections="About the Collection;About the About Page" %}
+{% include feature/nav-menu.html sections="About the Collection;Creator;Supporters" %}

 ## About the Collection